Capstone-Group3-Mentutor/QE/README.md

 <img src="LogoMentutor.png" alt="Logo" width="450" height="auto" />
 </div>

+## 📃About The Project

+### Application Under Test | Mentutor

 Mentutor are present as a forum for teachers to monitor their students both from collection and by practicing with students through the provided forum.

+### Testing Approach

+Behaviour Driven Development testing which focused on feature testing on Business flow.
+We also uer ***Data Driven*** for repetitive test but different parameter for simple code

 ## 🛠 Tools